numpy/numpy-newsletter/README.md

 **Interview Questionnaire**
-<br>A questionnaire will be used to profile featured NumPy contributors.
+<br>A questionnaire will be used to profile featured NumPy contributors: https://github.com/numpy/numpy-newsletter/blob/main/q10.md